algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Endians

-The program will use little-endian[^6], for it is advantageous in processor architecture and we expect at some point to use our virtual processor on a physical processor.
+The program will use little-endian[^6], for it is advantageous in processor architecture, and we expect at some point to use our virtual processor on a physical processor.

 ### CISC/RISC